Code-Institute-Submissions/ExploreNepal/README.md

   - After checking all of my codes, I found that there was [spelling error](assets/bugs/issue-carousel.jpg) on one of the carousel indicator class which was causing an issue, issue ressolved once I corrected spelling.
 - Background Image that I added to contact section did not displayed while viewing page on browser, insted threw 404 error.
   - Issue happen due to [incorrect filepath](assets/bugs/issue-filepath) of image, Once i updated the filepath correctly it fixed an issue.

+## Credits
+- Thanks to True Coder for [youtube video](https://www.youtube.com/watch?v=rpujWVkmiPE) on Contact form, this video inspire me to create the unique form contact rather than just normal form, I have also taken some concept and also took some code while styling my contact form.